RedHoodedWraith/StenoByte/README.md

 # StenoByte Prototype
 A stenotype inspired keyboard app for typing out bytes.

-Uses certain keys from your existing QWERTY keyboard layout.
+This program is designed to allow you to build up a byte using eight keys from your keyboard, with each key corresponding to a bit in a byte (which is made up of eight bits).
+When you press & hold down those keys, their associated bits are set to 1.
+When the keys are released or are not being pushed, their associated bits are set to 0.

+When you are ready to turn those bits into a byte, press the Space Bar and the application will convert those bits into a byte and display it as a decimal.

-This is currently designed to work in Linux.
+This application is currently designed to work in Linux.

 For the time-being, this app requires elevated privileges (e.g. `sudo`) to run.